Jax's Law: Cross-Party Support Grows for Bill to Recognise Stillborn Babies as Road Crash Victims

 What's Next

-The bill is expected to be debated in the Dáil in the coming weeks.
+The bill is expected to be debated in the Dáil in the coming weeks, with government support likely to be confirmed in due course.
 Full details are available from RTÉ and The Irish Times.